micropython/micropython/docs/wipy/general.rst

 | | firmware is selected  | | user update selected  | | firmware is selected     |
 +-------------------------+-------------------------+----------------------------+

-In any if the above 3 scenarios, safe boot mode is entered, meaning that the execution of both ``boot.py`` and ``main.py`` is skipped.
+On all of the above 3 scenarios, safe boot mode is entered, meaning that the execution of both ``boot.py`` and ``main.py`` is skipped.
 This is useful to recover from crash situations caused by the user scripts.
-The selection made during safe boot is not persistent, meaning that after the next normal reset, the latest firmware will run again.
+The selection made during safe boot is not persistent, therefore after the next normal reset the latest firmware will run again.

 The heartbeat LED